Tree Planting Volunteer Days

-Sign up to join our tree planting and tending workdays below …
+Sign up to join our riparian buffer volunteer workdays below …

 Upcoming Workdays:

-During our Fall 2024 riparian buffer workdays, volunteers will help us plant new tree saplings, check and right tree tubes, manage introduced species, and fortify tree tube bases with rocks to prevent vole damage.
-Special activities may include live staking and planting native ground-layer plants.
+During our Spring 2026 riparian buffer workdays, volunteers will help monitor trees and manage young plantings.
 Click the links to below to sign up for the workday(s) that work best for you!

-While volunteers are welcome to come and go at their leisure, we do recommend that new folks arrive at the start time so we can provide a group orientation / mini-training.
+While volunteers are welcome to come and go at their leisure, we do recommend that new folks arrive at the start time so we can provide a group orientation.

 About the Horn Farm’s Multifunctional Riparian Buffers

 The Horn Farm Center is home to two seasonal stream corridors that were originally dug for agricultural purposes back when the land was conventionally farmed.
-They were designed to control water by draining runoff to Kreutz Creek: a natural stream that meanders through York County before emptying into the Susquehanna River.
-While unnatural, the streams are now an embedded part (literally) of our landscape; however, in being designed solely for cropland management, they lack the ecological infrastructure that stabilizes natural waterways and connected ecosystems in our bioregion.
+They were designed to control water by draining runoff to Kreutz Creek, a natural stream that meanders through York County before emptying into the Susquehanna River.
+While anthropogenic – or human-created – the stream corridors at the Horn Farm are now an embedded part (literally) of our landscape; however, in being designed solely for cropland management, they lack the ecological infrastructure that stabilizes natural waterways and connected ecosystems in our bioregion.
 Like many streams on lands cleared for agriculture, ours have endured:

-- Chemical leaching (things like nitrogen and phosphorous from historical fertilizer use).
+• Chemical leaching (things like nitrogen and phosphorous from historical fertilizer use and pollutants from nearby roads).

 Problems like this have rippling effects both upstream at the Horn Farm Center and downstream to the Susquehanna and beyond.

 Exposed streams are inhospitable to fish and macroinvertebrates that serve as the basis of regional food chains, not to mention the pollinators we depend on for agriculture.
 Lands along these streams are also more susceptible to flash flooding, as we witnessed at the Horn Farm Center in 2018 and 2021.
-Additionally, a long history of unchecked mineral and chemical runoff into local streams–mainly from agriculture–has contributed to an ecological crisis in the Chesapeake Bay, since about half of the freshwater flows to the Bay come from the river that our waterways feed: the Susquehanna.
-Very quickly, two impaired stream trenches at our Center–in a story echoed across the state–have resounding impacts on wildlife, water security, climate resilience, and crucial downstream ecologies.
+Additionally, a long history of unchecked mineral and chemical runoff into local streams has contributed to an ecological crisis in the Chesapeake Bay, since about half of the freshwater flows to the Bay come from the river that our waterways feed: the Susquehanna.
+Very quickly, two impaired waterways at the Horn Farm – in a story echoed across the state – have rippling impacts on wildlife, water security, climate resilience, and crucial downstream ecologies.

 To address these compounding problems and play our role in statewide efforts to restore the health of the Chesapeake, the Horn Farm undertook a series of riparian buffer plantings beginning in 2018.

 Riparian buffers act like safety nets for streams, rivers, and lakes.
 By planting trees, shrubs, and grasses along waterways, we restore the networks of deep roots and sprawling, biodiverse vegetation once characteristic of the aquatic corridors in our bioregion.
 Natural elements like this protect the water by intercepting sediment pollution, filtering chemical contaminants, and slowing the runoff that causes runaway bank erosion, all while providing forage and habitat for birds, bats, insects, and aquatic life.
-Riparian buffers help us give back to the ecology we depend on, recharge groundwater, and reclaim the watershed health that will, over time, relieve the Chesapeake Bay.
+Riparian buffers help us give back to the ecology we depend on, recharge groundwater, and reclaim the watershed health that will, over time, relieve the Chesapeake Bay while providing myriad benefits on site.

 Together with incredible volunteer support, we’re building a regenerative landscape that balances water protection, habitat creation, and the ability to harvest materials and calories that we can use without damaging the natural system.